Actifio/ActPowerCLI/README.md

 #### What about Windows PowerShell 3?

-It should work with Windows PowerShell Version 3 on the Windows Operating System that have .NET 4.5 installed, but no further testing is being done on this version
+Windows PowerShell Version 3 is no longer supported.

 ## Install